saghul/python-wsserver/README.markdown

 that could quite fit so I wrote my own (sort of) by looking at other WS server implementations.
 In order to multiplex all the connections it uses *poll*.

+## Python version compatibility
+WSServer was developed and tested with Python 2.6.
+It will **not** work on Python 2.5.
+Support for Python 3 has not been tested.

 ## Just give me an example
 Have a look at the test/ directory.